FLaTNNBio/explainable_molecular_graph_learning/README.md

 # Graph-Deep-Learning-for-Molecular-Structure-Activity-Relationship

 This repository contains a Flask web application that processes SMILES datasets, allowing users to select various machine learning models and methods for Structure Activity Relationship analysis on the molecules.
-The application can be run locally or on Google Colab.
+The application can be run locally or on Google Colab (strong suggested).

 ## Features